LSCogill/SatelliteDerived_ET_RSA/README.md

 # Evaluating the performance of satellite-derived evapotranspiration products across varying bioclimates in South Africa

-This repository hosts the code for the acquisition and processing of evapotranspiration time series datasets.
+This repository hosts the code for the processing of acquired evapotranspiration time series datasets.

 ## Summary
 In this study we aim to evaluate the performance of freely available satellite-derived evapotranspiration products across a varying a bioclimate in South Africa.